Mike Remmers: Tampa Bay Buccaneers

 Remmers signed with the Tampa Bay Buccaneers on September 11, 2012.

 San Diego Chargers

 Remmers was signed off the Buccaneers' practice squad by the San Diego Chargers on October 9, 2013.
 He made his NFL debut in Week 7 against the Jacksonville Jaguars.
 The Chargers waived him on November 23.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 The Minnesota Vikings claimed Remmers off waivers on November 25, 2013.
 A series of releasing and resigning would ensue with Remmers and the Vikings.
 The Vikings would waive Remmers on December 14, 2013, only to resign him two days later, on December 16, 2013.
-Following the 2013 NFL Season, The Vikings released Remmers on August 31, 2014, and then resigned him once more on September 1, 2014.
+Following the 2013 NFL season, The Vikings released Remmers on August 31, 2014, and then resigned him once more on September 1, 2014.
 The Vikings released Remmers on September 3, 2014, for the final time of his initial stint with the Vikings.

 St. Louis Rams

 The St. Louis Rams signed Remmers to their practice squad on September 5, 2014.